ucakdag/meeting_organizer/README.md

 # meeting_organizer
 An application where users can create, edit and delete their meetings.
+Simple html is used for the front-end side.
+HTML codes are located in the "templates" folder.
+You can view, edit and delete meeting recordings via the "showmeets" url.
+You can do your update process with the help of a pop-up window without leaving the "showmeets" page.
+To add a meeting, you can create a meeting via the "/create" url after clicking the "create" button on the "showmeets" page.
+With the Delete button, you can easily delete your meeting without leaving the page.